Apricot Nut Bread

-I love this fabulous apricot bread.
-It’s filled with lots of delicious apricots and pecans.
-The first time it was served to me it was served with cream cheese on top, but butter would work just as well.
+Apricot Nut Bread is one of the most spectacular sweet breads you’ll ever taste! 🙂 I love this fabulous apricot bread.
+It’s filled with lots of delicious apricots and walnuts, but you can also use pecans.
+The first time this bread was served to me it was served with cream cheese on top, but butter would work just as well.
 It’s a very tasty and satisfying sweet bread that you can make for breakfast, brunch, snacks, or as a dessert bread.

 I got this wonderful recipe back in 1997 when Shirley Lotts brought a tray of cookies and sweet breads into our office during the Christmas holidays.
 Everything she made that day was delicious including this amazing bread.
 I begged her for so many recipes that day and Shirley was so obliging as to give me four!
 This was one of them.
 I would have loved to have had Shirley’s recipe box.
 Wow, could she cook!

-Here’s a look at this delicious Apricot Nut Bread.
-You can serve it with Philadelphia Cream Cheese Caramel Indulgence, plain cream cheese or butter.
+Apricot Nut Bread is delicious served with Philadelphia Cream Cheese Caramel Indulgence, plain cream cheese or butter.